 With that clarity, she earned a doctorate in parks, recreation, and tourism management from Clemson University.

 Mainieri never lost touch with the warm and inviting atmosphere of summer camps, and she strives to bring that experience into the classroom.
 “Summer camp is such a good learning experience because it’s fun.
 I try to remind everyone to have fun,” she explained.

-Mainieri still works at summer camps, including one at the YMCA in Bloomington-Normal.
+Mainieri still works with summer camps, including helping with staff training at the YMCA in Bloomington-Normal in the past.
 Not surprisingly, the current pandemic has dramatically affected summer camps and programs.
 She says that although 2020 camps were impacted heavily, many have adapted and become more resilient as a result.

 “Some camps were devastated, but some camps were able to make it work.
 They have to adapt and be innovators, and so those skills have come in great [use] for those who have had to severely adapt to COVID,” Mainieri said.

 Looking towards the future, Mainieri has been granted a sabbatical.
-She intends to use that time for projects that matter, including ensuring that camps become more inclusive for all youth.
+She intends to use that time for projects that matter, including ensuring that university classrooms become more inclusive.

 “I’m really excited for my sabbatical coming up.
-I focused my project in areas that I want to grow in.
-I wish that camps would be places that are socially inclusive and just,” she said.
+I focused my project in areas that I want to grow in,” she said.

 When asked about advice for students, Mainieri shared the same advice she gives her child.
 “My advice is what I tell her: be kind, be curious, and be authentic.
 The more we can be brave enough to be authentic, the better.”